Connect with us

 Home fans then invaded the pitch in celebration, during which Blades skipper was assaulted and a man later charged.

-A Blades statement on Thursday said: “Sheffield United Club is disappointed to learn that Rhian Brewster and Oli McBurnie have been charged following the incidents that took place at the Championship play-off semi-final second leg against Nottingham Forest last month.
+A Blades statement on Thursday said: “Sheffield United Football Club is disappointed to learn that Rhian Brewster and Oli McBurnie have been charged following the incidents that took place at the Championship play-off semi-final second leg against Nottingham Forest last month.

 Sheffield United Football Club is disappointed to learn that Rhian Brewster and Oli McBurnie have been charged following the incidents that took place at the EFL Championship play-off semi-final second leg against Nottingham Forest last month.#SUFC 🔴